SyncfusionExamples/Customize-MAUI-Calendar-Control/README.md

 You'll also learn how to display the calendar in a pop-up window, customize the appearance of selected dates, and highlight special dates.

-## Requirements to run the demo

-To run the demo, refer to [System Requirements for .NET MAUI](https://help.syncfusion.com/maui/system-requirements)

-## Troubleshooting:
-### Path too long exception

-If you are facing path too long exception when building this example project, close Visual Studio and rename the repository to short and build the project.

-## How to run the sample

-1. Clone the sample and open it in Visual Studio 2022.

-   *Note: If you download the sample using the "Download ZIP" option, right-click it, select Properties, and then select Unblock.*

-2. Register your license key in the App.cs file as demonstrated in the following code.

-		public App()
-		{
-			//Register Syncfusion license
-			Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense("YOUR LICENSE KEY");

-			InitializeComponent();

-			MainPage = new MainPage();
-		}

-	Refer to this [link](https://help.syncfusion.com/maui/licensing/overview) for more details.

-3. Clean and build the application.

-4. Run the application.

 ## Sample

 ```xaml